flostellbrink/RingStats/Readme.md

 ![Screenshot](/Screenshot.png)

-Basic system stats in the menu bar that don't look out of place.
+Basic system stats in the menu bar that don't look out of place, and match the statistics in Activity Monitor.

  - Outer ring shows CPU usage
  - Inner ring shows memory pressure

-Data for both matches activity monitor.

-Contains absolutely no settings.